-Being a creative entrepreneur is challenging!
+Being an entrepreneur is challenging!
 Your to-do list is long, and there are distractions everywhere just waiting to derail you.
 But there are things you can do to stay on track.
 In today’s post, I’m sharing my favorite tips for a more productive work day, so that you can get more done in less time and with less stress!

 6 Tips for a More Productive Work Day

 I discovered (or re-discovered) these tips for a more productive work day while revamping my daily schedule.

 After months without making ANY inroads on my ever-growing to-do list and a less than ideal level of productivity, I decided it was time to revamp my processes and my daily schedule.
 It has been a trying process that included a couple of breakdowns (me huddled in the corner crying and mumbling that I just couldn’t do it), more than a few tears (see the previous item), and a whole lot of frustration (the hair pulling kind).

 But I came out with more effective processes, a workable schedule, and with these tips for a more productive work day.
 I’m so excited to share them with you so that, hopefully, you can avoid the breakdowns and hair pulling and boost your productivity! 😉

 Get Current with a Mind Clearing Brain Dump

 Typically when I start feeling frustrated with my daily schedule and lack of productivity, I’m already deep in overwhelm.
 I’ve found that the best way to dig out and regain a sense of control over my business (and my life) is to complete a mind clearing brain dump.